 Molasses is a key ingredient, so I don’t recommend not using it… however, if you’re REALLY in a pinch, you could skate by using maple syrup as a substitute.

 Be sure to add molasses to your shopping list though.
 It adds an incredible depth of flavor, it’s shelf-stable, and will last you FOREVER!
 According to a study published by the National Institutes of Health, molasses can even be a great source of antioxidants!
-Sometimes I like to buy ingredients like molasses from either Thrive Market (when you sign up, you get 25% off of your first order) or Vitacost (which offers great deals and discounts).
+Sometimes I like to buy ingredients like molasses from either Thrive Market (Click here to see the Exclusive Offer for Crumbs readers!) or Vitacost (which offers great deals and discounts).
 It’s a win-win!